 Every 40 seconds someone in the United States suffers a stroke.
-Every 4 minutes, someone dies from a stroke, making it the 5th leading cause of death in the U.S. While it is a life and death matter to get help to someone showing the symptoms of a stroke, the speed of assistance can also make the difference between recovery and permanent disability.
-According to James Dunford, M.D., “For every minute that goes by once you’re having a stroke, 2 million brain cells die.”
-Stroke is the leading cause of disability in the U.S. While 1 in 6 people will suffer a stroke in his or her lifetime, most people do not know the signs to look for or easily dismiss them.
-The American Stroke Association leads the celebration of Stroke Awareness Month this May with their acronym F.A.S.T. to empower individuals to be informed first responders:
+Every 4 minutes, someone dies from a stroke, making it the 5th leading cause of death in the U.S. While it is a life and death matter to get help for someone showing the symptoms of a stroke, the speed of assistance can also make the difference between recovery and permanent disability.
+“For every minute that goes by once you’re having a stroke, 2 million brain cells die.” according to James Dunford, M.D.
+Stroke is the leading cause of disability in the U.S and while 1 in 6 people will suffer a stroke in his or her lifetime, most people do not know the signs to look for or easily dismiss them.
+The American Stroke Association leads the discussion for Stroke Awareness Month this May with their acronym F.A.S.T. to empower individuals to be informed first responders:

 While a stroke can happen to anyone, it is most common among aging adults.
 According to the American Stroke Association, “the chance of having a stroke approximately doubles of each decade of life after age 55.
 These risks compound over time with the myriad of lifestyle behaviors such as poor diet, smoking, physical inactivity, and other conditions they lead to such as high blood pressure, and heart disease.
 Women are also at a higher risk of both having and dying from a stroke than men.
 Many people will experience something called, “a transient ischemic attack (or TIA) which are “warning strokes” that produce stroke-like symptoms but no lasting change,” according to the American Stroke Association.